TeamTigers/coronainfobd/README.md

 As it provides real data and visual mapping of spreading COVID-19, mass people will have a overall idea of current situation of COVID-19 and how the virus is spreading.

-## What are the features it is providing us?
+## What are the features it is providing us? :raised_eyebrow:

 - **Summary of COVID-19**, which includes total number of infected people, deaths, number of recovered patients of World and Bangladesh.
 Also it provides number of active cases, new cases and deaths of last 24 hours, tests, cases, deaths per one million.